jasminekocacal/100-days-of-code/log.md

 **Thoughts:** I feel a little silly because I forgot that maven does most of the work for you.
 It was a little frustrating to look for info and find conflicting information.
 I hope to get more actual coding done next time.

 **Link to work:** N/A

+### Day 3: November 18, 2021

+**Today's Progress:** I managed to create a check for duplicates system for usernames and I finally got jdbc up and running.

+**Thoughts:** I almost didn't want to do the work today, but I'm glad I powered through.
+Again, it was pretty touch and go because of what I forgot, but I'm feel pretty accomplished after getting some real functionality done.

+**Link to work:** N/A